Skip to main content

 # Release history

-helm history webrix -n <namespace>
+helm history willow -n <namespace>

 # Roll back to a previous revision

-helm rollback webrix <revision> -n <namespace>
+helm rollback willow <revision> -n <namespace>

 Getting Help